 Fluid Speculations: Drawing Artefacts in Watercolour as Experimentation in Research Through Design.
-Pictorial Paper for C&C 2021 (in submission).
+Pictorial Paper for C&C 2021.
 Paulina Yurman.
 2021

 Making Everyday Things Talk: Speculative Conversations into the Future of Voice Interfaces at Home.
 ACM Alt CHI 2021, Japan.
 Anuradha Venugopal Reddy, A. Baki Kocaballi, Iohanna Nicenboim, Marie Louise Juul Søndergaard, Maria Luce Lupetti, Cayla Key, Chris Speed, Dan Lockton, Elisa Giaccardi, Francisca Grommé, Holly Robbins, Namrata Primlani, Paulina Yurman, Shanti Sumartojo, Thao Phan, Viktor Bedö, Yolande Strengers.
 2021.